grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 # Advanced Traditional Vi Commands

-The problem a lot of people have with Vim is
-[that they don't grok vi][40].

 Much of the information here I obtained from [Lagmonster][50].
 This site no longer exists.
 These commands existed in the original ex version of vi.
 When the behavior differs from the original vi, I will indicate the nvim behavior.

 The name vi comes from the "visual interface" for the ex line editor.
 That is the reason vi's configuration file is called `~/.exrc`.